Dutch frigate Alliantie (1788)

-The Dutch frigate Alliantie was launched in 1788 in Amsterdam.
-HMS Stag captured her in 1795 and the British Royal Navy took her into service as HMS Alliance.
+Alliantie was a 36-gun frigate of the Dutch States Navy launched in 1788 in Amsterdam.
+HMS Stag captured her from the Batavian Navy in 1795 and the Royal Navy took her into service as HMS Alliance.
 The Admiralty converted her to a storeship shortly after her capture and fitting.
 She participated in the siege of Acre in 1799 with the result that her crew qualified for the Naval General Service Medal issued in 1847.
 She was sold in 1802.

 Dutch service

 In 1795, French cavalry captured Alliantie during the French capture of the Dutch fleet at Den Helder.
 In February 1795, she received a French crew but was probably too undermanned to be serviceable.
 In May, the Batavian Republic signed a peace and alliance treaty with France and the French returned Alliantie against payment.

 Capture

 On 22 August 1795 a squadron of four British Royal Navy frigates consisting of Réunion, Stag, Isis, and Vestal, encountered two frigates and a cutter from the Navy of the Batavian Republic.
 The engagement was fought off the Norwegian coastal island of Eigerøya, then in Danish Norway.

 At 16:15 the leading British ship, Stag, under Captain Joseph Sydney Yorke, caught and engaged the rearmost Batavian ship, Alliante; the remainder of the British squadron continued in pursuit of the Batavian squadron.
 For an hour Alliante held out against the more powerful Stag but eventually struck.
 The remainder of the Batavian squadron escaped due to a fierce rearguard action by the frigate Argo, safely reaching Eigerøya.

 Casualties on Stag numbered four men killed and 13 wounded; Dutch casualties on Alliantie are unknown.
 Alliante sailed to Britain under the command of Lieutenant Patrick Tonyn of Stag.
 Alliante was subsequently taken to Spithead where the Admiralty purchased her for the Royal Navy as the frigate HMS Alliance.